-A parent teacher conference is a short meeting between you and your child’s teacher to talk about your child’s academic performance and experience at school.
-Parent teacher conferences are held four times a year.
+A parent-teacher conference is a short meeting between you and your child’s teacher to talk about your child’s academic performance and experience at school.

-These meetings help you understand what your child is experiencing and learning at school, and what you can do to support them.
-If your child is having trouble, parent teacher conferences also give you and the teacher time to plan how you can both help them best.
+These meetings help you understand what your child is learning at school, their progress both academically and social-emotionally, and what you can do to support them.
+If your child is having particular difficulties, parent-teacher conferences also give you and the teacher time to plan how you can both help them best.

 Translation and Interpretation Services